-Asset share allocation
+Asset share calculation

 - 3.7 Bonus rates have, historically, been set without detailed consideration of the asset share of individual policies.
 Accurate data relating to investment returns and expenses from the point of sale onwards is not always available.
 Consequently, only specimen asset share calculations have been undertaken. - 3.8 The asset share for a specimen policy is calculated by taking into account the premiums paid, deducting the expenses incurred under the policy and rolling this amount up at the rate of return earned on the assets, less tax where appropriate.
-At present these calculations are undertaken for a standard size of policy. - 3.9 The expenses deducted in the calculation represent the allowance in the premium basis for expenses.
-It is, at present, assumed that any excess of actual expenses over those assumed in the premium basis is funded by the Society's investment return and other sources of surplus (e.g. CTF management fee). - 3.10 Allowance is made for mortality in line with the experience of the Society. - 3.11 No specific credit is given for profits arising from surrenders or other miscellaneous sources. - 3.12 No specific allocation of surplus arising from the investment return on the funds backing non-profit business is specifically made to with-profits policyholders.
-However, with-profits policyholders have benefitted from this surplus both in the level of annual bonuses declared, which until recently exceeded their entitlement based on asset shares, and in meeting the difference between the actual expenses of the Society and the amounts charged to asset share.
-The surplus arising from the CTF business is also allocated to enhance asset shares and as a contribution towards meeting the Society's expenses.
-Conversely, any loss arising from the CTF business could be charged to asset shares.
+These calculations are undertaken for a standard size of policy. - 3.9 The expenses deducted in the calculation represent the allowance in the premium basis for expenses.
+It is assumed that any excess of actual expenses over those assumed in the premium basis is funded by the Society's investment return and other sources of surplus (e.g. CTF management fee). - 3.10 Allowance is made for mortality in line with the experience of the Society. - 3.11 No specific credit is given for profits arising from surrenders or other miscellaneous sources.

+3.12 No specific allocation of surplus arising from the investment return on the funds backing non-profit business is specifically made to with-profits policyholders.
+However, with-profits policyholders have benefited from this surplus both in the level of annual bonuses declared, and in meeting the difference between the actual expenses of the Society and the amounts charged to asset share.
+The surplus arising from CTF and other unit-linked business is also allocated to enhance asset shares and/or as a contribution towards meeting the Society's expenses.
+Conversely, any loss arising from the CTF and other unit-linked business could be charged to asset shares.